jmikola/jmikola.github.io/source/_posts/2015-04-13-mongodb-crud-api.md

 ### Several Options for Handling Options

-In addition naming conventions, the spec acknowledges that each language has its own conventions for expressing optional parameters to functions.
+In addition to naming conventions, the spec acknowledges that each language has its own conventions for expressing optional parameters to functions.
 Ruby and Python support named parameters, JavaScript and PHP might use hash literals, C++ or C# may use an options class, and Java could opt for a fluent builder class.
-Ultimately, we decided not to allow method overloading, since it was only supported by a few languages.
+Ultimately, we decided not to require method overloading, since it was only supported by a few languages.

 Required parameters, such as the `fieldName` for a distinct command or the